The Fire That Never Dies: The Tragedy of Centralia

 The Spark

-Began in 1962 as a small, containable landfill fire.
-What could have easily been cleaned up instead ignited an inferno that would become one of the longest burning underground coal fires in American history.
+In 1962, a small, containable landfill fire ignited an inferno that would become one of the longest-burning underground coal fires in American history.

 The Outcome

-One of the longest-burning underground coal fires in U.S. history.
-This devastating fire eventually forced the federal government to implement relocation and eminent domain, transforming the vibrant borough into a ghost town.
+This devastating blaze eventually forced the federal government to relocate residents and claim properties through eminent domain, transforming the once vibrant borough into a ghost town.

 The Thesis

-This wasn't just an accident; it was the result of not one mistake, but decades of avoidance, delays, and weak reactions by local and state government.
-It took nearly 20 years for the fire to gain national attention, spurred by the near-death of a 12-year-old boy.
+This wasn't an unavoidable accident.
+It was a slow-burn disaster fueled by decades of government inaction, delays, and weak responses from local to state levels.
+It took almost 20 years for the fire to gain national attention, and only after a 12-year-old boy nearly died.

 Negligence Before the First Match